Last updated: August 4, 2020

 We may use Personally Identifiable Information about you for internal purposes, including without limitation data analysis and audits.

-Parents may request to delete personally identifiable data about their child or children after students are no longer enrolled in classes that utilize ASSISTments.
-Parents may contact us with this request by emailing [email protected] with the email subject line WITHDRAW STUDENT DATA and their child’s login name.
+Parents may request to delete personally identifiable data about their child or children after students are no longer enrolled in classes that utilize ASSISTments or request to review personally identifiable information.
+Parents may contact us with this request by emailing email@example.com with the email subject line WITHDRAW STUDENT DATA and their child’s login name.
 If you make this request while your child is enrolled in a class using ASSISTments, this may affect the student’s grade.
 You can sort out the details on a case-by-case basis with your teacher.

 Notwithstanding any other provision of this Policy to the contrary, we reserve the right to disclose your Personally Identifiable Information to others as we believe to be appropriate (a) under applicable law; (b) to comply with legal process (c) to respond to governmental requests; (d) to enforce our Terms of Service; (e) to protect our operations; (f) to protect the rights, privacy, safety or property of WPI, you or others; and (g) to permit us to pursue available remedies or limit the damages that we may sustain.
 For example, we may, to the fullest extent the law allows, disclose Personally Identifiable Information about you to law enforcement agencies to assist them in identifying individuals who have been or may be engaged in unlawful activities.